-A number of tech employers in the US have announced adjustments to salaries for those choosing to go back to their home state and work from there long term, the rationale being that almost any place across the US is cheaper than the Silicon Valley.
+A number of tech employers in the US have announced adjustments to salaries for those choosing to go back to their home state and work from there long term, the rationale being that almost any place across the US is cheaper than Silicon Valley.
 While such adjustments are easy to implement in the US (as are most changes to terms and conditions), it will not be the case in other parts of the world.

 In civil law jurisdictions, the place of work and the salary are generally deemed to be essential terms and conditions which cannot be changed unilaterally.
 It will be a matter of individual bargaining with, in some jurisdictions, the added challenge of employee representatives and information and consultation requirements.
-The idea also gives rise to potential discrimination/equal treatment issues which would make it impossible to pay different salaries/reimburse cost to the employees depending on where the employee is (home) working from (see question 5 above).
+The idea also gives rise to potential discrimination/equal treatment issues which would make it impossible to pay different salaries to the employees depending on where the employee is (home) working from (see question 5 above).

-7. Can I rethink the office space, changing the set up and/or reducing my total square meters?
+7. Can I rethink the office space, change the set up and/or reduce my total square metres?

 Another driver for businesses to encourage permanent home working is the prospect of reducing the size of their overall office space, especially in expensive cities such as London or Paris.
 This is tempting but potentially challenging.
-As explained above, in most civil law jurisdictions the place of work is an essential term of the agreement, so whilst it might have been easy to get people to work from home during the pandemic, barring them from returning to the usual place of work is a different story.
+In most jurisdictions the place of work is an essential term of the agreement, so whilst it might have been easy to get people to work from home during the pandemic, barring them from returning to the usual place of work is a different story.
 Employers may need to keep a seat for them.

 Even changing the office set up (eg moving from private rooms to open plan) may trigger information and consultation rights (eg Germany or France).
 Also, employers need to pay attention to the so called 'reversibility right' for employees.
 The reversibility right, as expressed in ILO publications, means that employees can request to go back to the employer's premises.
-This has been an issue for employers in Colombia for example, considering the investments that have had to be made to implement teleworking.
+This will be the case in Spain, where the new law on teleworking confirms the voluntary - and thus reversible nature - of such arrangement.